9046balaji/PDF2/README.md

 - Environment variable management with secure fallbacks
 - Credentials stored only in `.env` files (excluded from version control)
 - Production configuration checks to prevent using development defaults
-- Secure Docker configuration with placeholder credentials
+- Secure Docker configuration with non-sensitive placeholders

 ## 📈 **Performance**